jackfranklin/javascriptplayground.com/_posts/21-07-14-real-life-es6-classes.md

 ## Classes

-The first thing to note is that classes are purely syntactical sugar over objects and prototypes that we're used to working with.
+ES6 classes are syntactical sugar over the Objects and prototypes that we're used to working with.
 They simply offer a much nicer, cleaner and clearer syntax for creating these objects and dealing with inheritance.

-To show this in action we're going to build our own small (and very simplified) framework for building web applications to serve as a very basic example of using classes.
-It's going to have two classes, one to represent a view, and another to represent a model.
+To show this in action we're going to build our own small (and very simplified) framework for building web applications to demonstrate using classes.
+We're going to have two classes, one to represent a view, and another to represent a model.
 Here's the `View` class:

 ```js
 class View {